 If you measure the success of a product release by the element of surprise, Huawei might not score too well.
 We found official product videos for the new Huawei Watch yesterday, ahead of today's announcement.
 Huawei's TalkBand devices showed up in ads days ago and in their own wearables app yesterday.
+If you measure its success by how much attention and anticipation it generates, you might say that Huawei's new wearables have had a smashingly successful release, especially considering their absence from many Western markets until now.
 Read More

 Ah, February: the time when mobile hardware leaks spring out of the ground like daisies.
 It looks like Thai gadget site MXPhone has gotten its hands on portions of the Mobile World Congress phone lineup from Lenovo weeks ahead of the event, giving us a tantalizing look at the company's hardware plans for the next several months.
 Of course, it's possible that at least some of the Vibe phones on display below will never leave China, and the chance of any of them coming to the US market is basically zero.
 Read More